ryanpfalz/power-platform-chatGPT/README.md

       ![Power Automate inputs](./images/input-update.png)

    2. What the Multiple Topics Matched topic will look like:

       ![Multiple Topics Matched](./images/topic-update.png)

 6. Update your authentication settings.
 The Bot is set to 'Teams authentication' by default.
 7. Publish the _PVA-OpenAI_ bot
-8. Deploy the bot to a channel (e.g. Teams channel, Dynamics 365, etc.)
+8. Deploy the bot to a channel (e.g. Teams channel, Dynamics 365, Power App, etc.)

 ### Notes and considerations